Past Cases

 Forced to misrepresent Tintri’s product offerings, sales slumped.
 In turn, discontent grew within the sales force whose salaries were dependent, at least in part, on commissions, leading to sales team attrition and high employee turnover.
 Ultimately this attrition and turnover negatively impacting the sales and customer cultivation, leading to negatively impacted sales and revenue.

-In the run up to the IPO, the Registration failed to disclose that: (a) the company had implemented a new sales strategy that required its sales force to misrepresent and oversell the capabilities of Tintri’s product offerings, or (b) the sales force was pushing back against the company’s requirements, and that discontent and disorganization within the sales force was leading to sales team attrition, and ultimately, to lower sales and revenue.
-Further, the Registration Statement affirmatively mispresented that Tintri offered “Enterprise Cloud Solutions” when it only offered Virtualization storage products and limited software programs.
+In the run up to the IPO, Tintri’s registration statement failed to disclose that: (a) the company had implemented a new sales strategy that required its sales force to misrepresent and oversell the capabilities of Tintri’s product offerings, or (b) the sales force was pushing back against the company’s requirements, and that discontent and disorganization within the sales force was leading to sales team attrition, and ultimately, to lower sales and revenue.
+Further, the registration statement affirmatively mispresented that Tintri offered “Enterprise Cloud Solutions” when it only offered Virtualization storage products and limited software programs.